jasonjjjc/carechange/README.md

 ---

 <p align="center">
-CareNA is the fully comprehensive way to quickly and easily assess and communicate any person's mental health and social care needs.
+Caregram is the fully comprehensive way to quickly and easily assess and communicate any person's mental health and social care needs.
 <br>
 The interface is designed to be so simple that anyone from the age of 10 onwards could perform a comperehensive combined mental health and social care needs assessment.
 </p>